Oral Storytelling Skills

 What is happening with your hands?
 Are they naturally supporting your story, or are they doing their own thing, distracting from your story?

-You probably have seen people speak who use their hands too much.
+You probably have seen people who use their hands too much.
 They have thought out their gestures, and that’s precisely what you are getting: rehearsed gestures.
 On the other hand (pun intended), some people don’t know what to do with their hands.

 Storyteller Sean Buvala about what to do with those hands